-The iPod hookup with Starbucks has had a mixed reception.
+The iPod link with Starbucks has had a mixed reception.
 I thought that it was intriguing as one of those little newsflashes from the future.
 From a story about how the current iPod form factor will be replaced by one based on the iPhone.

 In a curious marketing twist, Apple will take advantage of the machine’s wireless capability by linking up with the Starbucks coffee chain.
 Customers who hear a song they like playing in the cafe will be able to download it immediately at the touch of a button.
 [Farewell to a classic design as Jobs unveils the iPod touch | Technology | The Guardian]

 As the network permeates more of our environment, discovery happens everywhere.
 And discovery without fulfilment disappoints.

 Engadget carries a blow-by-blow discussion of the Jobs’ announcement, which included a presentation by Howard Schultz of Starbucks.